-Imported products must comply with labeling and marking requirements issued by the Jordan Standards and Metrology Organization.
+Imported products must comply with labeling and marking requirements issued by JSMO.
 Importers are responsible for informing foreign suppliers of any applicable labeling and marking requirements.
 All labels must either be in Arabic or have a stick-on label in Arabic.
-In general, the label should contain the name of the product, the manufacturer's name and address, net weight, fortifying matter, lot number and best before date.
+In general, the label should contain the name of the product, the manufacturer's name and address, net weight, fortifying matter, lot number and best before date, list of ingredients in descending order, country of origin, storage conditions.
 For information on food labeling and packaging, contact the JSMO and the Jordan Ministry of Health.